Sticky Soy Ginger Chicken (One-Pan Weeknight Skillet)

 Add Vegetables

-After browning the chicken, sauté green beans, broccoli, or snap peas before adding the sauce.
+After browning the chicken, sauté green beans, broccoli, or snap peas, then add the sauce.

 Make It Gluten-Free